Social Bias in Popular Question-Answering Benchmarks: Limitations

 \section{Limitations}

-Due to the lack of transparency across benchmarks, we were unable to investigate the causal relationship between the identity of those involved in the benchmark creation and the biases found in the QA and RC benchmark datasets through statistical testing.
-Due to the immense annotation efforts involved, our analyses were limited in scope.
+Due to the lack of transparency across benchmarks, we were unable to investigate the causal relationship between the identity of those involved in the benchmark creation and the biases found in the benchmark datasets through statistical testing.

+There is a certain risk that the biases of Wikidata and the entity linker may influence our results.
+This is hard to avoid in an analysis that utilizes automated processes.
+Especially for the commonsense and scholarly benchmarks, this is to be considered as a limitation.
+As for the encyclopedic benchmarks, we assume that this to be less of an issue, because many of them are built on top of Wikidata or Wikipedia (which are content-wise very alike), to begin with.

+Some time has gone by between conducting this research and the publication of this article.
+So, it is likely that newer benchmarks would now fall into our selection criteria that we did not consider.
+Moreover, due to the large annotation efforts required in this study, we had to limit the scope.
+Therefore, we set strict selection criteria, which happened to exclude multilingual benchmarks.
 Future work should include a larger number and wider range of benchmarks to allow for more generalizable conclusions.
+Studies conducted at larger scale should also systematically examine whether benchmarks have become less biased and more transparent over time.